 Creation of the GST Council

-Creation of the GST Council was facilitated by the Constitution (One Hundred and Twenty Second Amendment) Bill 2016 was approved by the President of India on 8th September 2016.
+The creation of the GST Council was facilitated by the Constitution (One Hundred and Twenty Second Amendment) Bill 2016 was approved by the President of India on 8th September 2016.
 The objective of the Bill was to introduce GST in India.
-Thereafter, the notification for enforcing Article 279A was issued on 10th September 2016 and the Article came into effect from 12th September 2016.
-On this date, in a Union Cabinet meeting, the establishment of the GST Council was approved along with the establishment of the GST Council’s Secretariat.
+Thereafter, the notification for enforcing Article 279A was issued on 10th September 2016, and the Article came into effect from 12th September 2016.
+On this date, in a Union Cabinet meeting, the establishment of the GST Council was approved, along with the establishment of the GST Council’s Secretariat.
 The Finance Minister at the time, Mr. Arun Jaitley, also convened the first meeting of the GST Council on 26th and 27th September 2016.

 Features of GST Council